videni/awesome-rust-web-app/README.md

 * [x] Using Postgresql instead of MySQL

   Sorry I don't use MySQL, uuid is internally handled by Postgresql, I need a way to create the id for an entity before persisting it into database.

-* Rollback transactino for functional test
+* Rollback transactinon for functional test
 * Repository for database operations
 * Model for business logic
 * JWT Authentication
 * Integrate GraphQL
-* Mutiple languages
+* [x] Multiple languages

   [Fluent](https://blog.logrocket.com/rust-internationalization-localization-and-translation/#gettext-rs)
   It seems Fluent is more promising for website, check the link for details.

 * Dependency injection

   [Shaku](https://docs.rs/shaku/0.6.1/shaku/guide/index.html) Shaku is a compile time dependency injection Rust library